The importance of humidity in meteorology

 • Rmixing zone: mass of water vapor, in grams, in 1 kg of dry air.

 However, the most widely used measure of humidity is called RH, which is expressed as a percentage (%).
-It is obtained as a result of dividing between the vapor content of the air mass and its maximum storage capacity and multiplying it by 100.
-It is what I have commented before, the more temperature an air mass has, the more temperature it is capable of holding more water vapor, so its relative humidity can be higher.
+It is obtained by dividing the vapor content of an air mass by its maximum storage capacity and multiplying it by 100.
+This is what I mentioned before: the higher the temperature of an air mass, the greater its capacity to hold water vapor, so its relative humidity can be higher.
+To learn more about this, you can read about relative humidity.

 When does an air mass become saturated?